rezaamini-ir/easypanel/docs/fields.md

 ## Control Your Fields
 You may want to create more customizable fields, and add some style to them to make them more beautiful and readable. how can You do it?
 Should You open the rendered CRUD files and change them in what way You want?
-You it works, but after rebuilding each CRUD these changes will go away, and also they take lots of time!
+It works, but after rebuilding each CRUD these changes will go away, and also they take lots of time!

 There is a class called `Field` which has been imported in your CRUD components class with this namespace: `EasyPanel\Parsers\Fields\Field`.
-With this class we will be able to make your fields more customizable.
+With this class, we will be able to make your fields more customizable.

 Let's see an example:
 ```php